 The official medical assistant certification exams used in Oklahoma are the five main national examinations.
 To see a detailed look at the exam and what is on it, see our resource here.
 We cover the details of the exam itself, what to do to prep the correct way for the test and more.

-Medical assistant salary and jobs in Oklahoma
+Medical Assistant Outlook on Salary and Jobs in Oklahoma

 |Tulsa, OK MSA||Hourly||$10.42||$14.49||$18.88|

 |Oklahoma City, OK MSA||Hourly||$10.06||$13.77||$18.53|

 |Fort Smith, AR-OK MSA||Hourly||$9.49||$12.92||$17.86|